-The betting analysis requires a comparative look at the defensive capabilities for both teams relative to their opponent’s ability to score baskets.
+The betting analysis requires comparing the defensive capabilities of both teams.
+It’s relative to their opponent’s ability to score baskets.

 Rebound percentages, turnovers, 3-point shooting all factor into the odds analysis of NBA point total wagers.

-The analysis looks at the factors that make the probability of the total score outcome more certain and therefore, worthy of placing a bet.
+The analysis looks at what makes the probability of the total score outcome more certain.
+Therefore, worthy of placing a bet.